Getting started with NubOps

 9. Click on “Review + assign” and assign the role.
 You should now see that the role has been assignedSecretCreated

-2. Click on “Create a new project” and give the project a name
+2. Click on “Create new project”.

 Depending on how many subscriptions you want to analyse, and the number of resources in each subscription, it will take longer time to retrieve all data.
 If it takes too long you can remove the app registration from one or more subscriptions until it takes an acceptable amount of time according to your personal preferences on how long you want to have to wait.